Bramsmodel/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

    echo $LD_LIBRARY_PATH
    ```

-   Please check if Fortran and gcc version is the correct.
+   Please check if Fortran and gcc version is the correct or make the same for the other compiler You will use.

    ```
    gfortran --version